saurvs/astro-rust/README.md

 ## Contributing

 Anyone interested to contribute in any way possible is encouraged to do so.
 Not all the algorithms in Meeus's book have been implemented yet.
-And tests, along with good (typo-free) documentation, need to be written for them.
+Tests, along with good documentation, need to be written for them as well.

-A good start would be to go through Meeus's book or documents published by the IAU, browse this library's [API documentation](https://saurvs.github.io/astro-rust/astro/index.html), read through the code, and submit a pull request for a new algorithm or modification of an existing one.
+A good start would be to go through Meeus's book or documents published by the IAU, then browse this library's [API documentation](https://saurvs.github.io/astro-rust/astro/index.html), read through the code, and submit a pull request for a new algorithm or modification of an existing one.
 Refactored code and minor optimizations are also accepted.

 One fun suggestion is the addition of the recent [IAU 2000/2006 precession-nutation model](http://62.161.69.131/iers/conv2010/conv2010_c5.html).
 This method improves upon the existing model implemented here *"by taking into account the effect of mantle anelasticity, ocean tides, electromagnetic couplings produced between the fluid outer core and the mantle as well as between the solid inner core and fluid outer core"*.